top of page

 About

 In a 2004 review published in ArtNews Magazine, the writer Susan Emerling, described Mitchell Johnson as "a devoted colorist able to extract visual tension from the world around him".
 Mitchell Johnson (b.1964) moved to California from New York City in 1990 to work for the artist, Sam Francis.
 In New York, Johnson studied at Parsons School of Design with many former students of Hans Hofmann: Jane Freilicher, Leland Bell, Nell Blaine, Paul Resika, Larry Rivers and Robert De Niro, Sr. Johnson adopted their reverence for art history and their emphasis on drawing and painting from life as the source of a personal direction.
-A full list of articles on Johnson's work is included under the "Bibliography" tab on this website.
+A full list of articles on Johnson's work is included under the "News" tab on this website.

 Johnson’s work draws on a vastness of experience and a persistent desire to make paintings that explain the world through color and shape.
 He has always moved seamlessly between abstraction and representation and the art historian Peter Selz described Johnson as an artist who makes “realist paintings that are basically abstract paintings and abstract paintings that are figurative.”
 The two most important reviews of Johnson's work are written by Donald Kuspit.
 One appeared in Whitehot Magazine in 2023, the second was published in 2024 to accompany Johnson's retrospective at Musée Villa les Camélias in Cap d'Ail, France.